Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Simulation Studies

-We also used the simulations from Section~\ref{subsec:sims-misspec} to demonstrate one potential model selection procedure for the imputation imputation.
-Let $k$ denote the number of parameters estimated for a candidate imputation model, $\mathcal{L}$ denote the maximum of its likelihood function, and $n$ denote the total sample size (censored and uncensored).
-From these quantities, the Akaike information criterion, $AIC = 2k - 2\log(\mathcal{L})$, and the Bayesian information criterion, $BIC = k\log(n) - 2\log(\mathcal{L})$, were calculated for each candidate imputation model.
-When comparing how well the estimated models described the distribution of $X$ given $Z$, smaller $AIC$ and $BIC$ values are preferred.
-Note that if the imputation model was not conditioning on additional covariate $Z$, i.e., we were imputing with $\E(X|X>W)$, visual checks could be used to select the best-fitting marginal distribution for $X$ (e.g., based on the Kaplan--Meier curve).
+We used simulations from Section~\ref{subsec:sims-misspec} to demonstrate a potential imputation model selection procedure.
+Let $k$ denote the number of parameters estimated for a candidate model and $\mathcal{L}$ denote the maximum of that model's likelihood.
+The Akaike information criterion, $AIC = 2k - 2\log(\mathcal{L})$, and Bayesian information criterion, $BIC = k\log(n) - 2\log(\mathcal{L})$, were calculated for each candidate model.
+Smaller $AIC$ and $BIC$ values were preferred.

-Despite small numerical differences per replicate, the distributions of the two model diagnostics -- AIC and BIC -- across the \num{1000} replicates were similar for most candidate distributions (Figure~\ref{figure:diagnostics}).
+The distributions of $AIC$ and $BIC$ across the \num{1000} replicates were similar for nearly all candidate distributions (Figure~\ref{figure:diagnostics}).
 As expected, $AIC$ and $BIC$ for the log-normal distribution (the correct specification) were smallest, on average.
-The log-logistic distribution was not far behind, which is reasonable since it can approximate the log-normal distribution.
-According to either diagnostic, the worst fit was the exponential distribution.
-This result was also expected since the true data generation process has a non-constant baseline hazard, which the exponential distribution violates.

-The piecewise exponential distribution ranked differently, on average, based on $AIC$ versus $BIC$.
-According to $AIC$, the piecewise exponential and Weibull distributions would fit the data similarly.
-Instead, according to $BIC$, the Weibull distribution would fit the data slightly better than the piecewise exponential.
-These differences were attributed to the added complexity of the piecewise exponential distribution, which had the most parameters (i.e., largest $k$) and thus was penalized more by $BIC$.
+The log-logistic was not far behind, which was reasonable since it approximates the log-normal.
+According to either diagnostic, the worst fit was the exponential distribution; this result was also expected since the true data generation process has a non-constant baseline hazard.
+Only the PWE distribution ranked differently, on average, based on $AIC$ versus $BIC$, which was attributed to its added complexity, since it had the most parameters (i.e., largest $k$) and thus was penalized by $BIC$ more than the other distributions.

 For a given dataset, suppose we fit all five candidate imputation models and then used the one with the lowest $AIC$ or $BIC$ for the final analysis.
-Across the \num{1000} replicates, this procedure would select the correct distribution (log-normal) in $982$ ($98\%$).
-The remaining $18$ replicates ($2\%$) would select the log-normal distribution instead, which -- while not exactly correct -- is closely related and tended to have very similar diagnostics (Figure~\ref{figure:diagnostics}).
+Across the \num{1000} replicates, this procedure would correctly select the log-normal distribution in $982$ ($98\%$).
+In the remaining replicates, it would select the log-logistic distribution instead, which -- while not exactly correct -- is closely related and tended to have very similar diagnostics (Figure~\ref{figure:diagnostics}).

-\section{APPLICATION TO THE FRAMINGHAM TEACHING DATASET}
+\section{Application to the Framingham Teaching Dataset}